Benefits of Membership

 We also run a number of social events for members including two dinners every year in London and an increasing number of regional get-togethers.

 We have our own online magazine, Historia, which aims to promote our authors to the widest possible online audience.
-It is edited by Katherine Clements and members can advertise free on its pages.
+It is edited by Frances Owen and members can advertise free on its pages.
 See the guide on how to submit an advert on our Resources page.

 Our new trio of awards reward and recognise the best in historical writing in the UK today.